Estimated reading time: 15 minutes

 Do you know how to calculate your own Net Worth?

-We like to calculate our net worth every month so we know if we are still on track.
+We want to calculate our monthly net worth to see if we are still on track.

-Some of you may not include vehicles like we do or leave out assets inside the home as we have.
+Some of you may not include vehicles as we do or leave out assets inside the home as we have.

-You might be that person that believes that your house should be excluded.
+You might be that person who believes that your house should be excluded.

 It depends on what you want to calculate or what you can sell today and make money for tomorrow.

-Figuring out net worth is fairly easy as long as you know your monthly financial numbers.
+Determining your net worth is relatively easy as you know your monthly financial numbers.

-Net Worth is adding up all your assets (what you own) then taking away your liabilities (what you owe) which will give you a net worth number.
+Net Worth is adding up all your assets (what you own) and then taking away your liabilities (what you owe), giving you a net worth number.

-Understanding your net worth will help you determine if you are on track meeting or beating your personal financial goals.
+Understanding your net worth will help determine if you are on track to meeting or beating your financial goals.

 It doesn’t get any easier than that.